itz-code/itz-code/README.md

 #### Chat With Me About:
 - Women in STEM
 - AI, ML, and new tech
-- Coding programs, workshops, and other opportunities
+- Hackathons and other coding opportunities